ntk148v/til/git/git-tips-tricks.md

 # the old version of the file will be in your index
 git commit -m "Wow, you don't have to copy-paste to undo"
 ```

+## 5. help.autoCorrect

+If git detects typos and can identify exactly one valid command similar to the error, git will try to suggest the correct command or even run the suggestion automatically.
+Possible config values are:

+0 (default): show the suggested command.

+- positive number: run the suggested command after specified deciseconds (0.1 sec).
+- "immediate": run the suggested command immediately.
+- "prompt": show the suggestion and prompt for confirmation to run the command.
+- "never": don’t run or show any suggested command.